GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The main activity of programming is not the origination of new independent programs, but in the integration, modification, and explanation of existing ones.
+> ### A distributed system is one in which the failure of a computer you didn’t even know existed can render your own computer unusable.
 >
-> ~ *Terry Winograd*
+> ~ *Leslie Lamport*

 ---
 ## 🏎 Quick Facts